galylee/codeasy/README.md

 # codeasy
-This project is trying to help developer to understand the code of opensource project easily.
+This project is trying to help developers to understand the code of opensource projects easily.

 # Project Overview

+This is a opensource boom era, opensource projects flours from big data to cloud computing infrastructure.
+Develeper are exposing to tremendous and complex software code, understanding the source code is becoming more and more challenging task.
+This project try to make the source understanding more easier.

 # License